 Apply Hair Oil

 The only other product Dueñas really recommends as you nurse your bleached hair back to health?
 A high-quality *clear* oil like Paul Mitchell's Rare Oil Treatment Light ($43).
-Unlike other oils like argan (which can be tinged yellow and stain bleached hair) or coconut oil (which has a hard time penetrating the follicle), Dueñas tells me that marula oil has the unique capability of penetrating deep into the hair’s cuticle for ultimate healing and repair.
+Unlike other oils like argan (which can be tinged yellow and might stain bleached hair), Dueñas tells me that marula oil has the unique capability of penetrating deep into the hair’s cuticle for ultimate healing and repair.
 So in addition to spritzing in a do-it-all leave-in like Unite’s, Dueñas also suggests running two to three drops of oil through damp ends post-wash and pre-style, as well.

 “If you have just received a lightening service and you’re not happy with the color or something needs to be adjusted, it’s best to wait at least a couple of weeks so that your hair can get a break—you just can’t highlight your hair so close together in time.
 Instead, wait it out and then go back and see what the options are for color adjustment without using bleach.
 There are plenty of ammonia-free options that can brighten or change the tone,” says Dueñas.